Securing BIOS Firmware: Common Pitfalls and Best Practices

 FirmGuard provides a comprehensive solution for remotely securing, configuring, monitoring and updating BIOS firmware.
 FirmGuard enables remote BIOS configuration (SecureConfig) so administrators can easily optimize BIOS settings, by for example, enabling critical features such as Secure Boot to strengthen defenses against unauthorized access and malware.

-Additionally, FirmGuard ensures BIOS firmware integrity by continuously monitoring changes to the BIOS and alerting an administrator whenever some potentially malicious activity occurs (SecureCheck).
+Additionally, FirmGuard ensures BIOS firmware security threats by continuously monitoring changes to the BIOS and alerting an administrator whenever some potentially malicious activity occurs (SecureCheck).
 For systems still operating in Legacy BIOS mode, FirmGuard identifies these configurations and supports the transition to the more secure UEFI mode (SecureSense).
 This proactive approach not only mitigates risks from an enterprise point of view, but also sets your services apart for MSPs, driving increased revenue by providing superior security solutions and peace of mind to your clients.

 Want to see FirmGuard in action?
 We’re offering a free, 15-day no-strings attached audit where you can deploy FirmGuard and see it in action.
 You can book your audit here.